 - FHD Video

-- Motion detection with customizable detection zones
+- Motion detection with customizable detection zones and optional advanced motion detection

 - Includes kid-friendly skins